Chat with us, powered by LiveChat

 The effects do not have to be physical or immediate.
 It can also be the estimated impact such history will have on their clients, patients or people they provide their services.

-Generally, the Australian Health Practitioner regulatory Association (APHRA) assesses the applicants’ police check on behalf of the NMBA.
+Generally, the Australian Health Practitioner regulatory Association (APHRA) assesses the applicants' Nationally Coordinated Criminal History Check on behalf of the NMBA.
 How each candidate fairs depends on how their convictions meet up to the regulatory standards.

 What are the regulatory standards?

 The regulatory standards are rules or principles that the national Board (AHPRA) adheres to when dealing with a nursing applicant's criminal records.
-The Regulatory Standard is a check on police check assessment for Health Practitioners.
+The Regulatory Standard is a check on Nationally Coordinated Criminal History Check assessment for Health Practitioners.

 Does a Regulatory standard apply to me?